ArrowElectronicsESC/Cypress_BLE_Mesh/BLE_Mesh_Red_Sensor_Template/readme.txt

 Instructions
 ------------
 To demonstrate the app, work through the following steps.
-1. Build and download the application to the CYBT-213043-MESH EZ-BT Mesh Evaluation Kit / CYW920819EVB-02 Evaluation Kit
+1. Build and download the application to CYW920819EVB-02 Evaluation Kit
 2. Use Android MeshController or Windows Mesh Client and provision the temperature sensor
 3. After successful provisioning, use the Android MeshController/ Windows Mesh Client to configure the below parameters of the sensor